Yajie-Z/HLC2/README.md

 <P align="center"><img src=figs/architecture_and_workflow_of_HLC2.png hidth="48%" width="70%"></img></p>

 First the **Extraction module** extracts celestial position information (mainly RA, DEC) from the input data and filters out useless information.
-The **First-level partition module** divides the extracted location information into HEALPix data blocks, while our quad-direction strategy is implemented in the **Boundary-solved module** to reduce the loss of accuracy without adding too much redundant data.
+The **First-level partition module** divides the extracted location information into HEALPix data blocks, while our quad-direction strategy is implemented in the **Boundary processing module** to reduce the loss of accuracy without adding too much redundant data.
 Then through **Second-level partition module**, calculation blocks can be obtained for storing and subsequent parallel accessing catalogue records on GPU. **Source reading module** is designed to retrieve the current CPU and GPU computing status to dynamically adjust splitting strategy.
 On the GPU, the inter-catalogue parallelization is adopted to calculate the radius distances on **Kernel module** with I/O optimizations on the **Compression module**.
 Finally, the matching results transferred to CPU will be exported the final products and be visualized.
 This function is under development.

 ### Features